Gas appliances must comply with the requirements imposed on them in the relevant legislation.

 - weed burners.

 Gas appliances are covered by the Gas Appliances Regulation (EU) 2016/426 that replaced the earlier Gas Appliances Directive 2009/142/EC.
-As a result of the entry into force of the EU Gas Appliances Regulation, the Finnish decree on gas appliances (Kaasulaiteasetus 1434/1993) will be repealed.
+The national Finnish Governmental Degree on Gas Appliances (1434/1993) has been repealed due to the implementation of the Gas Appliances Regulation (EU) 2016/426.

 Gas appliances are classified into appliance categories depending on the gas types and pressures the appliances are designed for.
 Each gas appliance must bear appliance category marking that indicates the country/countries of destination where the appliance can be used without adjustments or modifications.
 Finland's country-of-destination code is FI.